pdjr-beatrice/log/README.md

 _Beatrice_'s log system simply runs on the ship's Signal K server host with script execution automated by the system scheduler.

-At the end of each day, _Beatrice_ publishes the day's log to an unattended email account.
-The substantive content of the published material is a table of operating data and a KML attachment which represents the ship's passage over the preceeding 24 hours.
+At the end of each day, _Beatrice_ generates an email from the day's log which summarises operating data and includes a KML attachment representing the ship's passage over the preceeding 24 hours.
-A cloud-based
-[Wordpress](https://wordpress.org/)
-installation retrieves the published email and and publishes it as a new blog page.
+The email is posted to a dedicated email account which is monitored by a cloud-based [Wordpress](https://wordpress.org/) installation that retrieves the published email and and publishes it as a new blog page.
 A simple filter script is used to interpolate an
 [Open Sea Map](https://www.openseamap.org/)